aikedejongste/docs.aikedejongste.nl/hardware.md

 * Displays should have USB-C power delivery to charge a laptop.
 * Most important property of a Smartphone is how long the software support is. iPhones do really well on this.
 * Smaller is better for a Smartphone
+* Always buy the most recent model of Apple laptops and computers because most get only 7 years of updates.

 ---